 In the years following the first publication of the "MIDI 1.0 Specification," the MMA made numerous enhancements to MIDI technology, while updating the specification document to reflect those changes.
 Meanwhile, additional specifications (such as Standard MIDI Files and General MIDI) were published as separate documents.

 In 1996 the MMA combined all of the existing documents into a single publication titled the Complete MIDI 1.0 Detailed Specification, which reflected the state of MIDI technology in 1996, and is available for download below.
-All changes and additions to MIDI technology made after 1996 have been published as separate documents.
+All subsequent changes and additions to MIDI technology (after 1996) have been published as separate documents.

-For a thorough understanding of MIDI technology, please be sure to look at all of the documents that are listed on the Complete MIDI 1.0 Detailed Specification page and in the "Specs" section of this website.
-(The newly adopted MIDI Polyphonic Expression (MPE) specification is available for download at the bottom of the Complete MIDI 1.0 Detailed Specification page.)
+For a thorough understanding of MIDI technology, please view all of the documents that are listed on the Complete MIDI 1.0 Detailed Specification page and in the "Specs" section of this website.
+This includes the new MIDI Polyphonic Expression (MPE) Specification, and the new Capability Inquiry Messages, both of which are available for download on the Complete MIDI 1.0 Detailed Specification page.

 The MIDI XML Specifications provide a standard XML representation for each MIDI event, and provide a means to exchange information about available patches, controls, and other features of a MIDI device.